Gryphon's LAAIR Showcase and Pitch Competition

 Ready, set, pitch!

-The six companies are:
+The six companies were:

 Named by the Globe and Mail as an important Canadian Clean Tech Company to Watch in 2019 and achieving finalist status in Fast Company’s 2018 World Changing Ideas Award competition, FloNergia Inc. is commercializing airlift pumps that substantially reduce energy use in aquaculture, hydroponic, and aquaponic production systems.